 Before you start looking for a renovation contractor, you need to determine your project needs.
 Identify the scope of your project, create a project plan, and set a budget.

 Consider how much you can afford and how much value the project will add to your home.
 Setting a budget will help you prioritize what needs to be done, and prevent overspending on unnecessary upgrades.

 This will help you narrow down your search and find a contractor who can meet your specific project requirements.

 Research and Ask Questions

 Treat the process of finding a renovation contractor the same way you would approach finding the best personal loans for self-employed.
 Do your research and ask a lot of questions.

-Ask friends, family members, and industry professionals for recommendations, then read reviews online to understand how other people feel about their experiences.
+Ask friends, family members, and industry professionals for recommendations, Additionally, you can try Google, for example, “general contractors Miami” and read reviews online to understand how other people feel about their experiences.

 Also, ensure you know what services each contractor provides, so there won’t be any surprises down the line.